apgeorg/Model-Predictive-Control/README.md

 ### Actuators

-Actuator inputs allows to control the vehicle state.
+Actuator input allows to control the vehicle state.
 Most cars have actuators such as steering wheel, throttle and the brake pedal.
-For simplicity we will consider the throttle and brake pedals as a singular actuator.
+For simplicity we will consider the throttle and brake pedals as a single actuator.

 | State			            | Description	        					                |
 |:---------------------:|:---------------------------------------------:|